Cloudinary CLI reference

 -p, --preset (upload_preset) The upload preset to use.

 -e, --exclude-dir-name When this option is used, the contents of the parent directory are uploaded, but not the parent directory itself.
-Thus, the name of the specified parent directory is not included in the pubic ID path of the uploaded assets.

 -w, --concurrent_workers (integer) Specify the number of concurrent network threads.
 Default: 30.